 - Contact a lawyer and request advice on making a formal claim.

 Prior to making a medical negligence claim, patient’s must be able to prove that the treatment received by the practitioner was negligent.
-It’s important to understand, not every error of failure of the surgeon is considered negligent.
+It’s important to understand, not every error of failure of the practitioner is considered negligent.

 Tips to ensure your rights are being met